 There is good reason for awarding Editors' Choice to the Petzl Ouistiti.
 Not only does it have all kinds of features, but it also has the most secure design to keep fidgety kids from messing with the buckles.
 It's also extremely comfortable for both hanging in and for just "hanging around" the crags with their toys.

-It also sports a lower than normal (in full body harness), single tie in point that is more comfortable for lowering; this teaches the kid what it feels like to lower in a sit harness, which makes for a smooth transition.
-If the child plans to spend a lot of time hanging (or even belaying another small someone hangdogging a route), then you should take a very close look at the Ouistiti.
+It also sports a lower than normal (for a full-body harness), single tie in point that is more comfortable for lowering; this teaches kids what it feels like to lower in a sit-style harness, which makes for a smooth transition when its time for upgrading.
+If the child plans to spend a lot of time hanging (or even belaying another small someone, then you should take a very close look at the Ouistiti.

 Standing Comfort and Mobility